 Spring Break is here!
 (Or just ended, or is almost here, depending on your academic calendar.)
-All of us here at CF hope you enjoy your time off!
-But also we want to encourage you to think about this upcoming summer if you haven’t already!
+All of us here at CF hope you enjoy your time off.
+But we want to encourage you to think about this upcoming summer if you haven't already.

-We already looked at creating a perfect résumé.
+We already discussed creating a perfect résumé.
 The next step is to conquer the cover letter!
 Keep in mind that it takes a lot of time and refinement to write a good cover letter, so be patient with yourself.
 When I write a cover letter, I write draft after draft before I finally submit it.
-But don’t be discouraged!
-Your cover letter is where you can really set yourself apart from other applicants, so it’s definitely worth the time and effort.
+But don't be discouraged!
+Your cover letter is where you can set yourself apart from other applicants, so it's worth the time and effort.

 First of all, what is a cover letter?
 It's a letter, usually only a couple paragraphs long, written from you to the hiring manager for a specific position you want.
 It usually includes your contact information, their contact information, and a couple paragraphs meant to convince them that you are the best person for the job.
 Easy enough, but there's definitely an art to writing cover letters!